 If anyone is a picky eater in the family it will help to know what goes into it because you can adjust the recipe to your leisure.
 Also, please watch the recipe video on how to best prepare this dish.

 How do you fix runny chicken and dumplings?

 The beauty of this recipe is its simplicity and the fact that you can easily prepare it from scratch.
-Starts by including the tender dumplings and juicy chicken in an easy homemade broth.
+It starts by including the tender dumplings and juicy chicken in an easy homemade broth.
 Once ready, you should have a rich and balanced dish.